 Getting enough protein on the plant based diet

 This caused me to rethink my whole diet plan, at which point I could see that I was eating lots low protein meat and dairy substitutes.
 Here’s the thing you need to be wary of: unless soy based, most dairy alternatives to milk, cheese, yogurt or anything else are pretty much devoid of protein, or may only have tiny amounts.
-Most people don’t realise this, but that’s a big protein cut straight away, and again, unless soy based, then many plant based alternatives to meat or burgers etc are usually made from pulses.
-Although they are a good source of protein, they are not a complete protein and are still WAY lower that meat, poultry or fish.
+Most people don’t realise this, but that’s a big protein cut straight away; and again, unless soy based, then many plant based alternatives to meat, burgers etc are usually made from pulses.
+Although they are a good source of protein, they are not a complete protein, so you still need to be wary of your other sources.

 Tips on how to keep your protein intake up

 - Make sure you add at least TWO portions of nuts, seeds, sugar free nut butters, lentils, pulses, or soy based protein to all of your main meals.

 - Every day try to eat from the 5 plant foods that contain a complete amino acid profile.
-For example: it’s not enough to just eat pulses as your source of protein as they’re not a ‘complete’ protein.
-You need to be eating at least a portion a day of either BUCKWHEAT, QUINOA, SOY, HEMP OR CHIA too.
-You don’t necessarily need these at every meal (though it would be ideal) as your body can recycle amino acids throughout the day, but you should eat them as much as possible.
+For example: it’s not enough to just eat pulses as your source of protein as they’re not a complete protein.
+You need to be eating at least a portion a day of either BUCKWHEAT, QUINOA, SOY, HEMP, AMARANTH OR CHIA too.
+You don’t necessarily need these at every meal as your body can recycle amino acids throughout the day, but you should eat them on as many days as possible.

-- A good way to get those ‘complete’ proteins in is first thing in the morning with either this homemade protein rich muesli , or quinoa porridge.
-Both are delicious.
+- A good way to get those complete proteins in is first thing in the morning, is with either this homemade protein rich muesli , or quinoa porridge – both are delicious.

 1. LONG CHAIN OMEGA 3 FATTY ACIDS